iammordaty/musly-php/README.md

 ## Installation

-It's recommended that you use Composer to install musly-php.
+It is recommended to install musly-php via Composer.

 ```bash
 $ composer require iammordaty/musly-php